philipturner/molecular-renderer/README.md

 AOT rendering:
 - Deletes a simulation's geometry data and instead stores compressed 512x512 frames
 - Best suited for large simulations, motion blur, or Intel iGPUs
-- Camera position is static or pre-determined via Swift script
+- Camera position is static or has scripted trajectory
 - Expect 300 MB per second of playback, but pages longer visualizations from the SSD (also pages for JIT rendering)

 Display: